nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 #### List all assessments: `list assessment`

-Use this command to display your assessments in TAssist's "Assessments" tab.
+Use the list assessment command to display your assessments in TAssist's "Assessments" tab.
 Optionally, you can filter this list by a specific module.

 Format: `list assessment [m/MODULE_INDEX]`